A Non-Developmental Item (NDI) was coined by Congress in 1986 to describe items that were previously developed. NDI according to (FAR 2.101) means:

 - Any item or service described in 1 through 6 above, even though it is transferred between separate divisions of a contractor.
 For example, a commercial item transferred from a commercial division to a defense division of a company is still a commercial item.

-The term nondevelopmental was coined by Congress in 1986 to describe items that were previously developed.
-Buying items, already developed allows DoD to avoid paying for the development of new systems, components, and items.
-In this respect all nondevelopmental items, whether developed for the commercial or the military market, provide this benefit.
-As a result, the statutory definition of nondevelopmental item included commercial items and still does.
+The purpose of buying NDI allows the DoD to avoid paying for the development of new systems, components, and items.
+In this respect, all non-developmental items, whether developed for the commercial or the military market, provide this benefit.
+As a result, the statutory definition of non-developmental item included commercial items and still does.
 When they meet defense needs, however, the acquisition of commercial items provides benefits over and above the acquisition of other previously developed items.
 Because of the size of the commercial market, commercial items offer price advantages resulting from economies of scale and price competition.
 Additionally, the commercial industrial base is an important resource, both for greater product availability and for access to state-of-the-art technology.
 Only through increasing our use of commercial products and practices can we take full advantage of our commercial industrial base.
 These benefits are especially important in the current environment of reduced defense spending.

 AcqLinks and References: